Janisroz/Rock-Paper-Scissors/README.md

 The website was created using the Code Anywhere IDE and was pushed to the github repository "rock-paper-scissors".

-Git commands were used to push code to the remote repositort:
+Git commands were used to push code to the remote repository:

--`git add <file>` was used to add a file or multiple files to the staging area
+- `git add <file>` was used to add a file or multiple files to the staging area
-- `git commit -m "commit detail"` was used to commit changes to the local repository queue before being pushed to - github
+- `git commit -m "commit detail"` was used to commit changes to the local repository queue before being pushed to github
 - `git push` was used to push all commited code and files to the repository on gihub

 ### Deployment to Github Pages

 Github pages was used to deploy the website.
 Steps to deployment are as follows:

-- Click on the settings button within the required repo
+- Click on the settings button within the required repository
 - Click on the "Pages" tab in the settings page in the menu on the left
 - Select "main" branch from the branch dropdown menu
 - Click "Save"